-Quran Gate first was built when Buyid Dynasty ruled over Iran and Iraq.
+Quran Gate first was built when the Buyid Dynasty ruled over Iran and Iraq.
 Among the Buyid’s emperors, Azad al-Dawla was the most famous king.
 He was Persian King in 369 AH.
 His throne was in Shiraz.
 A lot of structures and buildings were constructed in Shiraz by his order one of which is Quran Gate offering a special view to Shiraz.

 Quran Gate owns its life to Azad al-Dawla who commanded to put a Quran (Muslims’ holy book) on the top of the gate where people pass under it.
 Therefore, people could complete their journey safely by receiving the blessing of Quran as God will keep an eye on them and he will be taking care of travelers.
 It is one of the Iranian belief and part of their culture.

 The Iranian architects built a small room on the top of the gate to preserve a hand-written Quran on it.
-The Quran is famous as “Hefdah-Man Quran” (literally means a Quran weighting 51 kg).
+The Quran is famous as “Hefdah-Man Quran” (literally means a Quran weighing 51 kg).
 This Quran is kept in Pars Museum now.

 Attractions around Quran Gate

 Kkajou Kermani Tomb and a beautiful park designed around it are certainly one of the most eye-catching attractions around the gate.
 They are located on top of the site in the heart of the mountain creating a fantastic view for Shiraz entrance.
-Khajou Kermani born in Kerman, Iran was a great poet and Sufi mystic living in 13th century.
+Khajou Kermani born in Kerman, Iran was a great poet and Sufi mystic living in the 13th century.
 He died in Shiraz and was buried next to Quran Gate.

 The musical waterfall and the stone structure of the park, which allows you to view Shiraz from the high mountain, along with its green landscape add to the beauty of the Gate.

 There are also three caves near Khajou tomb where his devotees had prayed.
 In one of this cave, there is a fantastic pool and the statue of a lion from his mouth the water drains out and enters the pool through a waterway.
-In front of the cave, there is another tomb which belongs to Khajou Emad al-Din Mahmoud Kermani, the minister of Injuids dynasty.
+In front of the cave, there is another tomb that belongs to Khajou Emad al-Din Mahmoud Kermani, the minister of the Injuids dynasty.